eruonare/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to the christ blog

-I'm glad you are here.
-I plan to talk about ...
+in this blog we will be talking of the work of christ. we will be discussing the following topics: his incarnation